noiseprotocol/noise_spec/noise.md

 risks from key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

-The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` objects in more detail.
+The below sections describe these concepts in more detail.

 4.1.
 DH parameters and symmetric crypto parameters